Overthrow of Slobodan Milošević: Protests and overthrow

-In the time between elections and the protest, Milošević said that he would gladly resign but only when his term expired in June 2001.
+In the time between elections and the protest, Milošević said that he would resign but only when his term expired in June 2001.
 Due to pressure caused by the protests, Milošević resigned on 5 October 2000.

 U.S. involvement in the revolution

 For a year leading up to the elections, the United States-funded consultants played a crucial role in the anti-Milošević campaign.
 The key symbol of the campaign was the slogan Gotov je! (Готов је!, meaning "He is finished!"), created by Otpor!.
 Part of the U.S. funding of the opposition (a reported $41 million) included 2.5 million stickers with the slogan and 5,000 spray cans for anti-Milošević graffiti.
 Material was channeled by the U.S. Department of State through QUANGOs.
 In the months leading up to the election, the National Endowment for Democracy provided funding to opposition parties and media, unions and student groups, with Otpor! being the largest beneficiary.

 Slobodan Homen, head of international affairs at Otpor, recalled how Secretary of State Madeleine Albright said at a June 2000 meeting in Berlin that she wanted to see Milošević removed from power.
 Homen also met at the U.S. Embassy in Hungary with former U.S. Ambassador to Croatia William Dale Montgomery.
 According to Montgomery, "Milošević was personal for Madeleine Albright, a very high priority."
 He added: "She wanted him gone, and Otpor was ready to stand up to the regime with a vigor and in a way that others were not.
 Seldom has so much fire, energy, enthusiasm, money — everything — gone into anything as into Serbia in the months before Milošević went".

 The International Republican Institute trained 400 activists outside the country, who returned to Serbia and trained another 15,000 people to observe polling stations inside the country.
 On election day, the opposition was able to get a minimum of two trained observers to each polling station in Serbia.
 Each observer's participation was paid at $5 - money provided by the West (in 2000, the average monthly salary in the country was $30).
 Researcher David Shimer wrote that most Serbs did not realize that the U.S. was directing the opposition's electoral strategy and funding the creation and distribution of campaign materials, although this was no secret.